-Much more enjoyable than the main trail is the network of unofficial trails that starts to the right of the main trail.
+The best part of the grove, though, is the network of unofficial trails that starts at the Avenue of the Giants to the right of the main trail.
 Most maps show an official trail in this area, but the trail is now indistinguishable from the many other paths worn into the sorrel.
-The narrow paths lead off in all directions through the most attractive and densely-carpeted part of the grove, encouraging aimless wandering.
+The narrow, overgrown paths lead off in all directions through the most attractive and densely-carpeted part of the grove, encouraging aimless wandering.
 Look out for the occasional sprig of poison oak hiding among the sorrel.

-© 2007 David Baselt
+© 2007, 2017 David Baselt